datwinz/renicer/README.md

 --------------------------------------------------
 ```

-Use polkit for linux and some privilege escalation for mac
+- [x] Add search.

-Add search
+- [x] Show man pages or something for processes on double click.

-Show man pages or something for processes on double click
+- [ ] Use polkit for linux and some privilege escalation for mac.